 Economic and Culinary Significance

-Swordfish fishing has a considerable impact on the local economy of Calabria, shaping the rhythm of life along the entire coastline.
-The port in Scilla comes alive particularly in summer, when swordfish goes directly from feluccas to the kitchens of restaurants in Chianalea, where it is served as involtini di pesce spada.
-This well-organised activity supports local infrastructure, transforming the town into a vibrant centre of trade and culinary tourism.
+Swordfish fishing has a considerable impact on the local economy, shaping the rhythm of life along the entire coastline.
+The port in Scilla comes alive particularly in season, when swordfish goes directly from feluccas to the kitchens of restaurants in Chianalea and at Marina Grande.
+This well-organised activity supports local trade and strengthens Scilla's position as one of the most distinctive culinary destinations on the Costa Viola.

 Cultural and Mythological Impact

 In cultural terms, fishing traditions are a manifestation of knowledge and skills passed down through generations.
-The Fishing Museum in Scilla serves as an emotional link with the past, preserving the memory of the legend of Scylla and Charybdis, which symbolically explained the navigational dangers of the Strait.
-It is also an instrument for raising awareness about the need to protect the marine environment for the survival of both fish and tradition.
+The fishing museum in Scilla serves as a link with the past, also recalling the legend of Scylla and Charybdis, which symbolically explained the navigational dangers of the Strait.
+It is also an important point for those who want to see how strongly local memory connects the sea, work, and storytelling.

-• Luntre – a traditional rowing boat with unique lateral stability, essential for the harpoon throw.
+- Luntre – a traditional rowing boat associated with the old swordfish fishing practices.

 Swordfish Conservation and the Marine Ecosystem in Scilla – Between Tradition and Modernity